 - soft tissue masses in the hip or groin;

 - Cognitive changes, including loss of memory and reduced motor skills; and

 - shortness of breath, which can be caused by cobalt poisoning.

 When radiolucent lines can be seen around the entire cup on x-ray, the patient could experience progressive loosening and should be followed at a six-month interval.

 When metal-cobalt levels are elevated, increased wear to the joint may be present, allowing osteolysis and bone destruction to occur.

 A patient with increased shortness of breath should be seen by a heart specialist since cobalt poisoning frequently results in cardiac symptoms.

 Even without other clinical symptoms, a patient with psychological changes may be a candidate for revision surgery.

 Given the number of complications caused by metal-on-metal hip replacements, Dorr cautioned that in the future, surgeons should take more care before diving in withmedical devices that may be inadequately tested or have insufficient warnings of the risks involved.

-Contact Waters Kraus & Paul to Learn More about Filing a Metal-on-Metal Hip Implant Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More about Filing a Metal-on-Metal Hip Implant Lawsuit